-- Agencies shall have at least one person on staff who maintains Department of Health Services (DHS) certification as Asbestos Supervisor and Asbestos Inspector.
+- Agencies shall have at least one person on staff who maintains DHS certification as Asbestos Supervisor and Asbestos Inspector.
 This person is referred to as the Hazardous Materials Coordinator. - All field workers who may encounter or disturb known or suspect ACM shall be trained in asbestos Operations and Maintenance (O&M) with annual refresher training at a minimum.